BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 We are differnt; neither better nor worse with respect to each other and to other beings/systems.
 I think, that should be enough to be fascinated about ourselves and to value us as different as we are.

+This multiplicity of 'worlds'---this functional differentiation---makes communcation so difficult.
+It seems like a miracle that we sometimes seem to understand each other.
-With respect to our future, I want to add that Luhmann believed that ecological problems are primarily problems of communication.
+Luhmann believed that ecological problems are primarily problems of communication.
 Different social systems (e.g., politics, science, economics) have different ways of observing and communicating about the environment, which can lead to misunderstandings or contradictions.
-So one idea I have in mind is the importance of establishing communication between psychic/social systems and ecological systems.
+So one idea I have in mind is that via *artificial communication* we might be able to reduce misunderstanding between different systems, including the ecological system.
-And it might be *artificial communication* that can couple the ecological environment more strictly with these other systems.
+From a Luhmannian perspective, we need a sort of *translation* from one *systemic rational* to the other.
+Furthermore, I believe that we need a more strict coupeling between the ecological system and psychic as well as social systems.
+Maybe artificial communication can establish such a strict structural coupeling.

 Only because we are not in charge, does not mean that things can not get better.
-There is nothing inherently wrong with biological evolution.
+There seems nothing inherently wrong with biological evolution.
 Is social evolution any different?

 ## References